-Large Event: A large event is any event deemed by the Office of Student Life and Development or by the College as having the potential to have over 120 attendees, an event that may be of a controversial nature requiring additional staffing, an event that involves a large number of non-City Tech attendees, or an event that may have Public Safety implications.
+Large Event: A large event is any event deemed by the Office of Student Life and Development or by the College as having the potential to have over 120 attendees, an event requiring additional staffing, an event that involves a large number of non-City Tech attendees, or an event that may have Public Safety implications.

-Security: Security for a college event, held on college premises, is under the control and supervision of City Tech's Public Safety Department and the Office of the Vice President for Finance and Administration.
-The Chief of Public Safety and the Vice President of Finance and Administration must approve any special security arrangements in advance.
+Security: Security for a college event, held on college premises, is under the control and supervision of City Tech's Public Safety Department and the Office of Student Life and Development.
+The Chief of Public Safety and the Office of student life and development must approve any special security arrangements in advance.

 All large events require a Public Safety Department assessment as a condition of approval primarily to determine the number of public safety officers needed.
-Any organization planning to use campus space including, the auditorium, cafeteria or any other space must allocate sufficient financial resources to pay for the appropriate number of security personnel, maintenance, and technical staff.
-Smaller events may not need constant security personnel, but the Interim Director of Public Safety and the Vice President for Finance and Administration will make the assessment.
+Any organization planning to use campus space including the auditorium, cafeteria, or any other space must allocate sufficient financial resources to pay for the appropriate number of security personnel, maintenance, and technical staff when needed.
+Smaller events may not need constant security personnel, but the Director of Public Safety and the The Office of Student life and development will make the assessment.

-The following guidelines will apply to all student sponsored large events:
+The following guidelines will apply to all student-sponsored large events:

-- 1. All large event proposals will be submitted to the Office of Student Life and Development for review by the Manager of Student Life and Development and the Vice President of Enrollment and Student Affairs. - 2.
-Events must comply with all State, University and College policy and regulations.

-- 3. The sponsoring organization must have the full amount of money needed for the event in their account at the time of proposal approval.
-Anticipated income will not be considered. - 4.
-All large events require tickets that must be ordered through the Office of Student Life and Development.
-Ticket order policy as outlined later must be adhered to.
-Strict adherence to the ticket order policy as outlined below, is required.
+- 1. All Event Proposals will be submitted to the Office of Student Life and Development for review by the Manager of Student Life and Development and the Vice President of Enrollment and Student Affairs. - 2.
+Events must comply with all State, University, and College policies and regulations. - 3.
+The sponsoring organization must have the full amount of money needed for the event in their account at the time of proposal approval.
+Anticipated budget will not be considered. - 4.
+All large events require student participation to be tracked through City Tech Connect.
+Once your event is approved by the Office of Student Life and Development (SLD) in City Tech Connect, you will be able to check students in on the day of the event using the platform.